microsoft/DataConnectors/README.md

 ### Upcoming Changes

-Data Connectors are currently in preview.
-We plan to incrementally roll out a number of enhancements prior to general availability, including:
+Custom Connectors for Power BI has reached general availability, but further improvements are planned within the next twelve months, including:

 - [ ] File extension changes (.mez to .pqx)
 - [ ] Improved tracing and diagnostics for developing Direct Query capable connectors